itiligent/Easy-OpenWRT-Builder/README.md

-# 🚀 Custom OpenWRT x86 Image Build & VM Conversion Script
+# 🚀 Custom OpenWRT x86 Image Build & VM Conversion Script (using nix)

 ### A simplfied approach to creating custom OpenWRT firmware images:
 - Manage your own list(s) of OpenWRT packages to install
 - Optionally resize default embedded partitions to unlock extra filesystem storage
 - Optionally convert new OpenWRT builds into into QEMU, Virtualbox, HyperV or VMware virtual machine images
-- Automated installation of all Linux dependencies required to build OpenWRT images
+- Automated installation of all Linux dependencies required to build OpenWRT images using the nix package manager

 #### ⚙️ Script Option Prompts